skookumer/EmpireOfDirt/project01/README.md

 # Generative AI Appendix
 - Used to generate a basic unittest test scheme (It's been a year since I've used it).
 Model: Sonnet-4.5.
 Prompt: could you write a basic unittest scheme
 - Some syntax checking for regex.
-I didn't know you could use an f-string directly with regex.
+I don't have extensive experience with regex, and I didn't know you could use an f-string directly with regex.
 Model: Sonnet-4.5.
 Prompt: how might I write a regex pattern that searches for {keyword}= ; and returns the stuff between the equals and the semicolon